By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Carpal Tunnel Causes and Treatment for Carpal Tunnel

 Repetitive movements that cause inflammation in the wrist joint are the primary causes of carpal tunnel syndrome.
 This kind of repetitive stress injury occurs when you perform the same motions with the wrist and hand over and over, as when working with tools or assembly, chopping with a knife, playing an instrument, or typing on a keyboard.
 When you seek treatment for carpal tunnel, diagnostic testing will first be done to determine exactly what bones, nerves, muscles, or tendons might be causing symptoms of pain and tingling.
+Diabetes can also be a cause of mononeuropathies like carpal tunnel.

 The first treatment for carpal tunnel usually involves some immobilization of the wrist (with a wrist splint or brace) and anti-inflammatory medications or injections.
 If the condition does not improve after reduction and modification of the repetitive motions that were causing carpal tunnel symptoms, then a specialist may recommend surgery.
 Electroscopic procedures may make small incisions in the tendon of the wrist to relieve pressure on the median nerve.